-Petoro AS was established by the Ministry of Petroleum and Energy on behalf of the Norwegian government on 9 May 2001.
-The company’s objective is to be responsible, on behalf of the government, for managing the commercial aspects of the State’s Direct Financial Interest (SDFI) in petroleum activities on the Norwegian Continental Shelf, and associated activities.
+Petoro AS was established by the Ministry of Petroleum and Energy on behalf of the Norwegian state on 9 May 2001.
+The company’s objective is to be responsible, on behalf of the state, for managing the commercial aspects of the State’s Direct Financial Interest (SDFI) in petroleum activities on the Norwegian Continental Shelf, and associated activities.

 Petoro AS is also responsible for presenting separate annual accounts for the SDFI portfolio.
 The cash flow for the SDFI is accordingly excluded from the limited company’s annual accounts.

 Petoro Iceland AS was established in December 2012 as a wholly-owned subsidiary of Petoro AS.
 Through a branch registered in Iceland, it is a licensee and participant in production licences in which the Norwegian state chooses to participate.
 The company’s share capital at 31 December 2017 comprised NOK 2 million, distributed among 2 000 shares.
 It has no employees and has entered into a management agreement with Petoro AS.
 The third and last production licence, which was awarded in January 2014, completed the work programme for the first phase in 2017.
 The operator, CNOOC, deemed that proceeding to the next phase was insufficiently attractive and recommended relinquishment based on a comprehensive assessment.
 Petoro Iceland AS supported the operator’s assessment and conclusion and chose to announce its withdrawal in January 2018.

 As a result of relinquishing the last production licence on the Icelandic continental shelf, Petoro Iceland AS is no longer involved in any production licences.
 Some supplementary work for the most recently relinquished license will continue in 2018.

 Group and consolidation